 Market Volatility - An Opportunity, Not a Threat!

-Given the reemergence of trade tensions between the U.S. and China, talks of impeachment, unrest in the Middle East and continued worries of a global economic slowdown, there is no shortage of headlines contributing to recent market volatility.
-As a result, your clients are probably growing a bit nervous if not outright fearful.
-While some see this as a threat, top advisors view these moments as a tremendous opportunity to reinforce their value, engage with clients and grow their businesses!
+As the coronavirus pandemic continues to stir up markets, your clients may be growing nervous, if not outright fearful.
+While some see this as a threat, top advisors view these moments as a tremendous opportunity to reinforce their value, engage with clients and grow their businesses.
 They understand that the best defense is often a great offense.
+We want to help ensure you’re equipped to help your clients focus on the financial finish line instead of the ups and downs of the markets.

 So, pick up the phone or fire up Zoom and talk to your clients!
 And when you do, keep a few of these advisor-proven tips in mind: